-This Recommendation provides functional components (based on G.805) that allow MPLS-TP to be modelled in a way that is consistent with the description of other transport technologies defined by the ITU-T.
+This Recommendation provides functional components (based on ITU-T G.805) that allow the MPLS-TP to be modelled in a way that is consistent with the description of other transport technologies defined by the ITU-T. The functional description provided in this Recommendation is generic and no particular physical partitioning of the functions is implied.